zew/go-questionnaire/README.md

 * For each user, only the responses should be saved to session/JSON; not the entire questionaire data.
 The responses could be merged into the questionaire based on input name.

 * The generators should be compiled into independent executables.
-The could then be executed on the command line with the parameters as JSON file.
+They could then be executed on the command line with the parameters as JSON file.

 ## About Go-App-Tpl